Once again I’ve been a little MIA.

 Oftentimes we get stuck doing one single exercise simply because it yielded a certain behavior at one time.
 My job is to remember that Nautica is always adapting, for good or bad.
 He changes based on new knowledge gained as well as past experiences and how all of it ties in together.
 That’s why I must always be changing as well, seeking further instruction and adapting my daily, short-term goals to match his current abilities.
 It’s easy to get stuck on an exercise and become frustrated when it stops working.
 But thankfully, there’s also the option to take a step back, regroup and call in outside help for back up.

 So that was the highlight of our clinic.
 There’s only so much you can do with a horse that’s still green to dressage.
-In addition to the magical turn on the forehand exercise, we also played around with other such dressagey things, like the always-reliable leg yield to shoulder-in, a few baby renvers and the tiniest of tiny baby half pass.
+In addition to the magical turn on the forehand exercise, we also played around with other such dressagey concepts, like the always-reliable leg yield to shoulder-in, a few baby renvers and the tiniest of tiny baby half pass.
 All of these things added to Nautica’s suppleness, and by the end of the lesson, he was a proper noodle-necked dressage horse.

 Our clinic ride with Linda not only gave us some exercises to help with Nautica’s current set of issues, but it also provided a breakthrough in the way I think about horse training.
 Dressage isn’t a quick-fix kind of activity.
 Dressage is a process.
 A long, drawn-out, painful process… I knew this, but I definitely needed the reminder that that process is dynamic.
 It is always changing and adapting based on the horse you’re riding today—not the horse you were on last week.
 Don’t get stuck, ask for help, and always keep learning.